PadTo/League-of-Legends-data-pipeline/README.md

 - Description: Restricts data to matches played within the last N days.
 - Example: 30 = only process matches from the last 30 days.
-- -1 disables this limit.
+- -1 disables this limit (not recommended)
-  """

 ### Run the Main Script